lumapps/dbt-docs/bi-tools/bigquery-specifics.md

 # BigQuery Specifics

+## Table name in BigQuery

+In BigQuery, the tables are named using the following format : `<project>.<dataset>.<table>`

+_Example: The table located on the `hm-prod-go-cell-005` project is named `hm-prod-go-cell-005.gold.dim_contents__ext`_

+The project hosting your data should have been given to you by your Lumapps Representative.
+It looks like `hm-prod-{go/ms}-cell-XXX`

+## Denormalization

 The data is stored in a format optimal for Google BigQuery.
 We list below the things that you might need to know about those caveats

-## Denormalization

 We denormalize as much as possible in the dimension tables using [STRUCT](https://cloud.google.com/bigquery/docs/reference/standard-sql/data-types#struct_type).
 Data about the `site` is therefore accessible in the `dim_contents__ext` table.